chriscant/mkdistmaps/README.md

 * any records that are only at hectad level are shown as outline squares, rather than filled squares

 The mkdistmaps version string and the runtime date and time are added in grey at the top left of each generated map.

+Set **boxSize** to `hectad` to only draw hectads, `tetrad` to draw hectads and tetrads and `monad` to draw hectads and monads.
+If on `monad` then tetrad grid references are assigned to the lower left monad.
+Quadrant grid references are always put surrounding hectad.

 **Example monad maps:**